sushiswap/sushi-docs/docs/Tutorials/How to Get Started on Sushi/How to Add & Remove Liquidity.md

 **Step 6.** Approve the transaction fee in your wallet and you're all set!

-There is no vesting period for these earnings and when you remove liquidity, you will also receive your LP earnings.
+There is no vesting period for these earnings and when you remove liquidity, you will also receive your LP earnings!